Manual Install

 };

-There are two ways to run Vovk.ts and the Next.js server concurrently: explicitly and implicitly.
-The explicit way is to install the concurrently package and run both scripts with it, which requires the PORT variable to be set.
-The implicit way is to have the Vovk.ts CLI run the Next.js server itself.
-In this case, vovk-cli will assign the port automatically.
+There are two ways to run Vovk.ts and the Next.js server together: explicitly and implicitly.
+The explicit option uses the concurrently package to run both processes (you must set PORT).
+The implicit option lets the Vovk.ts CLI start Next.js for you; in that case, vovk-cli assigns the port automatically.

-The prebuild script will run vovk generate before next build to generate the client library before building the Next.js app.
+The prebuild script runs vovk generate before next build so the client library is generated ahead of the Next.js build.

 Explicit